 - 5. Include how your project fits the Preeclampsia Foundation's mission and the award's purpose. - 6.
 Describe usage of The Preeclampsia Registry (data or biological materials) and how the study will enrich the Registry. - 7.
-Identify what gap this will fill in preeclampsia research, citing this report as much as possible. - 8.
+Identify what gap this will fill in preeclampsia research, citing this report: "Preeclampsia: a report and recommendations of the workshop of the Society for Maternal-Fetal Medicine and the Preeclampsia Foundation as much as possible. - 8.
 If also requesting funding from other sources, mention this briefly as well any funding already secured. - 9.
-Email the LOI to: pypec:ampsia.org (email) with "PJP2025[last name]" in the subject line.
+Email the LOI to: PJPGrants@preeclampsia.org (email) with "PJP2025\[last name]" in the subject line.
 Letters must be received via email no later than 11:59 p.m.
-ET on August 30, 2024.
+ET on August 15, 2025.